samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 5. Here we create a sort descriptor that sorts assets by creation date from newest to oldest, and then we apply it to our PHFetchOptions object, before we use the PHAsset's fetchAssets method to retrieve all the photo and video assets in the photo library.

-6. PhotoKit's methods runs in the background thread, so we jump to the main thread to pass our asset data to the mediaPickerView to update the UI.
+6. PhotoKit's methods runs in the background thread, so we jump to the main thread to pass our retrieved assets to the mediaPickerView for UI update.

-## Displaying All Photo Assets In The Photo Library
+## Displaying All Photo Assets

 Now that we are done fetching data from the Photo Library's Data Store let's display them in our UI.
 Navigate to **MediaPickerView.swift** file in the Views folder and replace the collectionView's **cellforItem**, **numberOfItemsInSection** and **didSelectItem** methods at the end of the class with these: